sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - Data Products are data-centric, digital artifacts that are produced and consumed in a multi-party exchange for the purposes of meeting the needs of a job that the consumer is trying to get done.
 Further, the lifecycle controls of data products closely mirror those of physical products in the commercial realm.
     - Issues with centralization - from where the data has come from?
 How is it organized?

+## 2021-dec-08 Wed

+- Stocks
+  - To earn the gigantic returns such stocks can provide, you need enormous skill, phenomenal luck and the nerves and reserves to withstand bloodcurdling losses.